-Don’t worry about every little thing, but if you feel like your plant may be having some sort of problem, try to identify what it is and fix it as soon as possible!
-Many times a problem can be fixed if it’s caught in the early stages, and won’t have an effect on yields.
+Don’t be concerned about every little thing, but if you similar to your plant may be having some sort of problem, try to identify what it is and correct it as soon as you possibly can!
+Many times a problem could be fixed if it’s caught in the early stages, and won’t have an effect on yields.

 How often do I water my plants?

-Seedlings may need less water at a time until they are growing vigorously.
-Especially if young plants are in a big container, avoid giving a lot of water at a time until the plants starts growing faster.
-Once plant is growing new leaves and stems regularly, start watering using the techniques explained below.
+Seedlings may need less water at a time until they are growing purposely.
+Especially if young plants are in a big container, avoid giving a lot of water at a time prior to the plants starts growing at a faster rate.
+Once plant is growing new leaves and stems regularly, start watering using the strategy explained below.

 Water plants when soil feels dry up to your first knuckle.

-- Wait until the top of the growing medium is dry about an inch deep (up to your first knuckle – just use your finger to poke a hole in the soil and see if it feels dry).
+- Choose the top of the growing medium is dry about an inch deep (up to your first knuckle just use your finger to poke an opening in the soil and discover if it feels dry).

-- Add water until you see at least 20% extra runoff water drain out the bottom of your pot.
-Go back to step 1.
-Note: If water takes a long time to come out the bottom, or if pots take longer than 5 days to dry out before the next watering, you may actually have a problem with drainage
+- Add water until you see at least 20% extra runoff water drain the actual bottom of the pot.
+Get back on step 3.
+Note: If water takes yrs to come out the bottom, or if pots a lot more time than five days to dry before the next watering, you could potentially actually have a problem with drainage

-Some growers also use the “lift the pot” method to decide when to water your plants (basically wait until your pot feels “light” since the plants have used up all the water).
-It’s up to you to decide what’s easier for you.
+Some growers also use the lift the pot remedy to decide when to water your plants (basically hold off until your pot feels light since the plants buy up all the water).
+It’s up to you to decide what’s easier anyone personally.

 Is My Temperature Okay?

-Vegetative cannabis plants prefer a comfortable room temperature or slightly warmer.
-70-85°F (20-30°C) is great.
-Avoid low humidity in the vegetative stage if possible.
+Vegetative cannabis plants prefer a room temperature or slightly warmer.
+70-85F (20-30C) is fantastic.
+Avoid low humidity in the vegetative stage if is feasible.

-Make sure to always check the temperature as experienced by your plants, not the ambient room temperature.
-Check the temperature directly under the light where the top of your plants are located.
-If temperature feels too hot for your hand after 10 seconds, it’s too hot for your cannabis and you need to take steps to bring the temperature lower.
-If it’s just a hot spot, you can use small fans to disperse the heat and provide good air circulation in the room.
+Be sure you always check the temperature as experienced by your plants, not the ambient room temperature.
+Check the temperature directly under light where the top of the plants are located.
+If temperature feels too hot for your hand after 10 seconds, it’s too hot for your cannabis and you need acquire steps to bring the temperature lower.
+If it’s just a hot spot, you should use small fans to disperse the heat and provide good air circulation area.

 Cannabis plants cannot stand cold temperatures.
 Freezing temps can kill cannabis.
-So if plants are kept in a cold area (for example a basement), take steps to prevent the plants or roots from getting too cold.
-Grow lights will help keep the plant warm, but make sure the bottoms of the plants have a protective barrier from anything that might be too cold.
+In case plants are kept in a cold area (for example a basement), take steps to prevent the plants or roots from getting too cold.
+Grow lights will help keep the plant warm, but make sure the bottoms of which often can have a protective barrier from anything that end up being too cold.

-Vegetative cannabis plants prefer a comfortable room temperature or slightly warmer.
-70-85°F (20-30°C) is great.
+Vegetative cannabis plants should you prefer a comfortable room temperature or slightly warmer.
+70-85F (20-30C) is great.
 Avoid low humidity in the vegetative stage if possible.

-It’s important to keep a close eye on your personal garden during your first couple of grows, and it is inevitable that you will make some sort of mistake or have some sort of problem with your plants.
+It’s important to have a close eye on individual garden during your initial grows, and it is inevitable that you to produce some sort of mistake or have some associated with problem with your vegetation ..

-A good grower always keeps a close eye on their plants, so they can catch and correct any issues before the plant is permanently damaged.
+A good grower always keeps a close eye on their plants, for them to catch and correct any issues before the plant is permanently damaged.

-It’s okay to make mistakes.
-Just keep an eye out and fix them!
+It’s okay to make a few mistakes.
+Just keep an eye out and repair them!

-Marijuana plants are very resilient, especially in the vegetative stage.
-As long as you fix any problem that is hurting them, they will usually bounce back quickly and go on to produce fine buds.
-Problems or nutrient deficiencies that happen to cannabis in the vegetative stage do not have much effect on flowering/budding as long as issues are corrected right away
+Marijuana plants are very resilient, especially from the vegetative stage.
+As long as you fix any risk that is hurting them, they will usually bounce back quickly and go on to produce fine buds.
+Problems or nutrient deficiencies that occur to cannabis in the vegetative stage might not have much effect on flowering/budding as long as issues are corrected right away

-Plant training is not crucial to success.
+Plant training is not critical success.
 You can get to harvest without training your plants.
-But plant training is crucial to getting the best yields from your grow lights.
-Outdoors, growers may want to train plants to grow short and wide, so they stay out of sight while producing a big yield.
+But plant training is vital to getting the best yields from your grow lights.
+Outdoors, growers might wish to train plants develop short and wide, so they stay out of sight while producing a big yield.

-Cannabis growers often want cannabis plants to grow into a certain size and shape to produce the best yields.
+Cannabis growers often want cannabis plants to grow to produce certain size and fit around produce the best returns.
 The best time to train your cannabis plant is in the vegetative stage.
-There is very little plant training that can be done in the flowering stage.
+There is a small plant training that can be done in the flowering stage.

-So if you have special space requirements, make sure you learn about training your plants before they get too big!
+So if you have particular space requirements, make sure you learn about training your plants before they get too big!

-As a grower, you have a lot of control over the final size and shape.
-Plant training techniques allow you to create a cannabis plant that grows the way you want.
+As a grower, one has a lot of control over the final size and profile.
+Plant training techniques allow you to create a cannabis plant that grows the way you want to have.

 A cannabis plant that is trained to grow short and wide takes full advantage of indoor grow lights.